This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Either park at the “Drift” car park for direct access, or park at the “Bay” car park and walk about 300 metres south on the beach.
 Swim out a few metres and let the current carry you north, just make sure you exit before the sand bar which is prone to strong currents!

-Sandy Bay, Cape Range National Park
+3. Bask on Sandy Bay Beach, Cape Range National Park

 Looking for paradise?
 We found it at Sandy Bay.
 This beach made our list of 38 best beaches in Australia for good reason!